ckopec-dev/Stem-Cheatsheets/Sql.md

 -- Order films by title
 SELECT * FROM films ORDER BY title;

+-- Same sort except by position
+SELECT * FROM films ORDER BY 1;

 -- Order films by most largest gross
 SELECT * FROM films ORDER BY gross DESC;